charliepark/classy-css/README.md

     .td-amount { color: black; }
     .td-amount-overspent { color: red; }

 Similarly, you might find that you have content that flows into different containers, which should be styled differently depending on where it gets displayed.
-If your site uses this kind of content, y
+If your site uses this kind of content, you should have enough control over the content generated that you can assign specfific classes.
+Decoupling your CSS is good.

 ### No IDs

-There's no good reason to declare anything in CSS with an ID.
-If you're trying to scope declarations via a containing div, you should create a new class and extend the existing class.
+Apart from a handul of layout CSS — which should go in your "layout.css" file — you shouldn't have any IDs in your CSS.
+Even these should be fairly minimal.
+Maybe a `nav#main-nav` or something.

 ### Give Your CSS Classes Descriptive Names